eximiait/charts/openshift-secured-pgadm/README.md

 ## Features
 - **PgAdmin**: Is the most popular and feature rich Open Source administration and development platform for PostgreSQL, the most advanced Open Source database in the world.

 - **OAuth-proxy**: The OAuth proxy is an integral part of our security setup.
-It stands as a gatekeeper between the user and the RedisInsight application, providing a protective layer of authentication and authorization.
+It stands as a gatekeeper between the user and the PgAdmin application, providing a protective layer of authentication and authorization.

 ## Pre-requisites